 CITs go through an application process and pay a reduced tuition rate.
 They must attend camp for a minimum of four weeks.

-For families needing coverage between the end of camp and beginning of school, the JCC Specialty Camps for boys and girls ages 5-12 can take part in Showstopper Theatre Camp, Tennis, Swim and more!
+For families needing coverage between the end of camp and beginning of school, visit JCC Specialty Camps where boys and girls ages 5-12 can take part in Showstopper Theatre Camp, Tennis, Swim and more!